 Exploring the genetics research on psychopath genes paints a different picture.
 This article explains the differences in psychopath brains and the multiple genetic variants linked to psychopathy.
-Members will see their genetic data in the Psychopathy Genotype report.
+Members will see their genetic data in the Psychopathy Genotype report below.

 Is there a psychopath gene?

 Pithy sayings, such as ‘psychopaths are born, sociopaths are made’ do hold a kernel of truth… However, they miss the mark in a lot of ways.

 First, there is no single gene variant that causes psychopathy.
-Instead, quite a few fairly common genetic variants are linked to psychopathy and antisocial traits.
+Instead, a number of common genetic variants are linked to psychopathy and antisocial traits.
 We all have some ‘psychopath genes’.

 What is a psychopath?

 We all have a mental picture of a psychopath – someone who lies without remorse, has no moral compass, and is cold and unemotional.
 They may be glib, smooth talkers who can lie their way out of a situation.
 Or they may just come across as emotionless and uncaring.

 Depending on how researchers define a psychopath, the prevalence in the general population ranges from over 1% to as high as 5%.[ref]

 Psychiatrists now refer to what we traditionally consider a psychopath as someone having severe Antisocial Personality Disorder (ASPD).